magination/Magination-API/README.md

 #Installation

-Email-configuration file must be editet before running.
+Email-configuration file must be editet before running. npm install , then run with gulp.

-Run npm install
-Start with gulp.